User999191/CQB-HELL/README.md

 	for _, obj in ipairs(ws:GetChildren()) do
 		if not obj:IsA("Model") then continue end
-		if plrs:GetPlayerFromCharacter(obj) then continue end -- Skip real players
+		if plrs:GetPlayerFromCharacter(obj) then continue end

 		local root = obj:FindFirstChild("HumanoidRootPart") or obj.PrimaryPart
 		local dist = root and (root.Position - pPos).Magnitude or math.huge